flype44/VControl/DOCUMENTATION.md

 * Returns DOS WARN ($RC = 5) if failed.

 ```
-C:VControl CORE
+> C:VControl CORE
 Vampire 1200 V2 Apollo rev 7389B x12 (Gold 2.12)
 >
 ```

 # VControl SETENV

-SYNOPSIS:
+SYNOPSIS :

-This command will creates the `VControl Environment Variables` into ENV:
+This command will creates the `VControl Environment Variables` into `ENV:`

+As a consequency, `ENV:` assign MUST BE initialized before executing this command.

 INPUT :
 * None